 These bulbs, due to the electronics they contain, should be properly recycled.

-Though CREE™ bulbs usually pay for themselves several times over throughout their entire lives, the initial cost of over $10 per bulb still turns away many consumers.
-However, over the past few years, prices have fallen, with quantity deals becoming widely pushed.
-So, we expect the higher single-unit prices to be temporary.
+CREE™ bulbs usually pay for themselves at least a few times over their lives.
+Yet the cost of over $10 apiece still turns away many buyers.
+But over the past few years, their prices have fallen, with quantity deals becoming widely pushed.
+So, we expect the higher single-unit prices to disappear.

 Get Rid of Cooling Fins